Undergraduate Student Handbook

 To improve the educational experience for our students, the Associate Chair for Undergraduate and Programs and MSE conducts exit interviews with each graduating students.
 Students who have applied for graduation will be contacted to schedule their exit interviews.

 Engineering Certificate Programs & Post Graduate Opportunities

 14. Engineering Certificate Programs

-The College of Engineering provides opportunities for specialized study in engineering through its certificate programs.
-Any MSE student in good academic standing can participate in the following certificate programs, all of which are multidisciplinary except Nanomaterials:
+MSE and the College of Engineering provides opportunities for specialized study in engineering through its certificate programs.
+Any MSE student in good academic standing can participate in any certificate programs offered by GT.
+MSE administers the following certificate programs:

-Please note that if the student specifies any of the listed Directed Electives in the three MSE curriculum Concentrations as counting towards his/her 15-6 hour Concentration requirement, then they cannot count those same course hours towards fulfillment of a Certificate’s requirements, i.e., they can’t “double dip” between the two.
-However, if a student applies a MSE course towards the five hours of Free Electives in the curriculum and not towards a Concentration, then they can also count those hours towards fulfillment of a Certificate, i.e., they can “double dip” course hours between the Free Electives five hours and the Certificate requirements.
+Please note that if the student specifies any of the listed certificate approved or required courses toward their MSE curriculum Concentration requirement, then they cannot count those same course hours towards fulfillment of a Certificate’s requirements, i.e., they can’t “double dip” between the two.
+However, if a student applies a MSE course towards the five hours of Free Electives in the curriculum and not towards their Concentration, then they can also count those hours towards fulfillment of a Certificate, i.e., they can “double dip” course hours between the Free Electives and the Certificate requirements.

 Students wishing to become more attractive to industry or who are thinking about materials research as a career (university, government, consulting or industrial laboratory) may find it beneficial to their professional success to obtain an M.S. in Materials Science and Engineering and possibly continue for a Ph.D.
 It is increasingly valuable for materials/ceramic/metallurgical engineers to obtain an advanced degree in materials and the large amount of general courses which must be mastered, limits the amount of specialized knowledge an undergraduate may obtain during a bachelor's program.